Where Do I Find My VAT Reference Number?

 Reclaiming and paying VAT after registration

-• If your input tax is higher your output tax, it means you’ve paid more VAT on purchases than has been paid to you by customers.
-You can then reclaim the VAT from HMRC (and you’ll get a refund).
+• Input tax is higher than your output tax: This means you paid more VAT on purchases than was paid to you by your customers in the same period of time.
+You can reclaim the difference between these two amounts from HMRC (so you’ll get a lovely refund).

-• If your output tax is higher than your input tax, this means more VAT has been paid to you by customers than you’ve paid on purchases.
-You’ll have to pay the difference to HMRC
+• Output tax is higher than your input tax: More VAT has been paid to you by customers than you’ve paid on purchases.
+You’ll have to pay the difference to HMRC.

 How do I tell HMRC about VAT I owe or want to reclaim?